opensearch-project/documentation-website/_dashboards/dashboard/index.md

 ## Defining terminology

-The following is some useful terminology for working with OpenSearch Dashboards and the **Dashboard** application:
+The following is some useful terminology for working with OpenSearch Dashboards and the **Dashboards** application:

-- _Dashboards_ is the abbreviated name for OpenSearch Dashboards.
-OpenSearch Dashboards is an open-source visualization tool designed to work with OpenSearch.
+- _OpenSearch Dashboards_: The open-source visualization tool designed to work with OpenSearch.
-- _Dashboard_ is the OpenSearch Dashboards application used to track, analyze, and display data.
+- _Dashboards_: The application used to track, analyze, and display data.
-- _dashboard_ or _dashboards_ are common names for a tool used to visually display data.
+- _dashboard_ or _dashboards_: Common names for a tool used to visually display data.
-- _Panel_ is a term used to refer to a visualization displayed on a dashboard.
-The terms _panel_ and _visualization_ may be used interchangeably throughout this and other Dashboards documentation.
+- _panel_: A term used to refer to a visualization displayed on a dashboard.
+The terms _panel_ and _visualization_ may be used interchangeably throughout this and other OpenSearch Dashboards documentation.

 The following tutorial assumes you're either using your existing installation of OpenSearch Dashboards or using the [OpenSearch Playground](https://playground.opensearch.org/app/home#/).
 Depending on which one you use, certain capabilities may not be available.
 For example, sample datasets may not be included in your existing installation, and saving a dashboard isn't an option in the OpenSearch Playground.
 {: .note}